cezaraugusto/cezaraugusto.com/src/posts/the-years-at-brave.md

 At the time, Brave had less than 10 engineers working on their desktop browser, but their pile of issues was increasing fast.
 To this day, **I've never seemed a project with so many issues reported** (massive 11,978 issues, of which [11,310 somehow tag my username](https://github.com/brave/browser-laptop/issues?q=is%3Aissue+is%3Aclosed+%40cezaraugusto)).
 So I thought it would be wise to start with bug triaging until I could figure out how the project works.

 After a few weeks reporting bugs and hacking around, on June 2, 2016, I [sent my first pull-request](https://github.com/brave/browser-laptop/pull/1907).
-I still remember the feeling of opening the packaged software, installing, and seeing the feature I added live in the release channel, for everybody to download.
-I think I asked around five people to they could try out my proud contribution.
+I still remember the feeling of opening the packaged software, installing it, and seeing the feature I added live in the release channel, for everybody to download.
+I think I asked around five people to download BRave too, so they could try out my proud contribution.

 {% Figure {
   src: '/assets/images/posts/post-004/001.jpg'